 Interesting one to bring up after that whole European horsemeat scandal.
 While I have the same aversion most people do to horsemeat, I also kind of recognise the insincerity.
 I mean, once horses were our companions and transport.
 Now they are the playthings of rich people.
 Perhaps something of a nostalgic attachment?
 Anyway, cherry blossom meat is raw horse, served either on its own or as part of sushi.
 It’s said to be low in calories and low in fat, but it’s not something I can see myself trying, despite savouring the raw flesh of cows.

-30. Frogs legs – France, Southeast Asia and other
+30. Frog Legs – France, Southeast Asia and other

 What’s there to say?
 Basically the back end and back legs of a frog, grilled, baked, fried or stewed.
 With the texture of chicken with a very faint taste of fish, it’s one of my favourite kind of meats.
 Try it with chilli as part of Cantonese cuisine or roasted and served with a garlic and cream sauce – beautiful!